 - Making sure your workers’ compensation income benefits are accurate

 - Fighting back against any challenges to your right to workers’ comp benefits

 - Filing an appeal if your workers’ compensation benefits were denied

 - Fighting back if your doctor says it’s time to return to work before you are fully recovered

 We can also help if your employer treats you differently when you return to work.
 Your employer cannot discriminate or retaliate against you for filing a workers’ compensation claim.
 Texas Labor Code Section 451.001 prohibits these types of actions entirely.

-At Lorenz & Lorenz, LLP, our personal injury lawyers in Waco are passionate about protecting workers’ rights.
+At Lorenz & Lorenz, PLLC, our personal injury lawyers in Waco are passionate about protecting workers’ rights.
 We are always available to review your case for free.
 Call our law firm today to learn more about protecting your right to fair benefits.

 Your Right to Workers’ Compensation Benefits in Waco, TX